veganmageiritsa/logicea-cards/README.md

 ## Installation
-Runs as a normal spring boot project or
+Runs as a normal spring boot project

-Open a terminal and navigate to project directory and run the following command
+run the following command
 - mvn clean install
 Navigate to docker-compose file and run
-- docker-compose up
+- docker-compose up or launch it from intellij
+- Launch spring boot App by running LogiceaCardsApplication

 Two users have been created
 1 username nikleontiou@gmail.com password = ferno admin role
 2 username alibaba@gmail.com password = alibaba  user role

-P.S is build on mac m1 chip
+P.S is build on mac m3 chip

 ## Test the application
 Endpoints provided